xiangjunn/tp/docs/DeveloperGuide.md

 1. User decides to undo the previous undo command.

-2. SAS redo the command and restores the previously undone state of SoConnect from its history.
+2. SAS redoes the command and restores the previously undone state of SoConnect from its history.

    Use case ends.